Peehee-Development/Vanced-Manager/README.md

-# Vanced-Manager
+# Vanced Manager for Windows

 This is a batch file that when run on your computer will do the following.
-1) Install ADB (Will be deleted after program finishes).
-2) Create Folders (Will be deleted after program finishes).
-3) Apon request, you can download onto your android phone: Vanced, MicroG, Music.
-4) Make sure you are up to date.
-5) Delete all stuff the file downloaded/made, except the apps on your phone.
+When this batch file runs, it will;
+1) Install / Update YouTube Vanced, Vanced Music, and MicroG.

+You will have to enable USB debugging which is available in developer options.
+Once enabled, press R to refresh, enable USB debugginhg on the device and continue to the next step.
+You will then be presented with a menu.
+From this menu you can download Youtube Vanced, Youtube Music and MicroG by pressing the correlated keys.
+Once finished, press V to visit the official Vanced website, or Q to quit.

 How to use: